otomay/repomancer/README.md

 - **Malicious Code Identification**: Uses AI to detect malicious code patterns with a robust redundancy system and strong contextualization between files.
 - **Detailed Reports**: Provides a conclusion based on the analysis results and highlights the **potential risks** identified.

+> The tool is sensitive and may report false positives.
+It is up to you to use common sense to decide whether the reports are valid and considered security risks.

+> Keep in mind that large repositories may take a long time to analyze.

 ## 🛠️ Self Hosting / Local Deploy with Docker Compose

 The easiest way to run **Repomancer** is by using the ready-made Docker Compose image.